whatisnuclear/website/moderation.md

 ## Why moderate?

 When an incoming neutron causes the nucleus of an atom to split, other neutrons are released at very high speeds.
-If at least one of these neutrons can be made to split another fuel atom, a sustained chain reaction is possible.
+If at least one of these neutrons can be made to fission another fuel atom, a sustained chain reaction is possible.
+However, fission isn't the only reaction that neutrons can cause.
+Non-fission neutron absorption by Uranium-238 or similar will often capture neutrons and prevent them from causing a fission.

-As it happens, fuel atoms (like uranium) are more likely to absorb a neutron whizzing by if it's going slow (see Figure 1).
+As it turns out, the likelihood of a neutron causing a fission rather than a capture is higher when the neutron is moving slower.

 <figure>
 <div>
 <a href="/img/natu_xs.png"><img src="/img/natu_xs.svg" alt="A graph showing 3 curves representing of
 nuclear cross section" class="img-fluid rounded" title="The neutron capture and fission cross sections for natural uranium and graphite." /> </a></div>
-<figcaption><strong>Figure 1</strong> Key nuclear reaction probabilities (cross sections)
+<figcaption><strong>Figure 1</strong> Key nuclear reaction probabilities (cross
-for natural uranium and graphite.
-Neutrons are more likely to make it from the high energy they are born at to the low energy they can chain react from if they have a moderator material (like graphite) that can slow them down without absorbing them.</figcaption>
+sections) for natural uranium and graphite, and the capture-to-fissions ratio.
+Neutrons are more likely to make it from the high energy they are born at to the low energy they preferentially cause fission from if they have a moderator material (like graphite) that can slow them down without absorbing them.</figcaption>
 </figure>

 When neutrons collide with atoms, they slow down.
 Due to conservation of momentum, when a neutron strikes a heavy atom, it slows down _a little_ (imagine a ping-pong ball bouncing off a bowling ball).
 When a neutron strikes a light atom of similar mass to the neutron itself, it slows down _a lot_ (imagine a ping-pong ball bouncing off another ping-pong ball).
 Nuclear fuel atoms are heavy, so to get neutrons to slow down faster, you add light-weight atoms as moderators.

 You _could_ just mix your moderator and fuel together, but it's _dramatically better_ to keep them separate.
 If they're closely mixed, neutrons would be